logto-io/docs/docs/docs/recipes/create-your-connector/fragments/_index_contents.md

 To see connector methods' definition and build a picture of connector interface design, see [`@logto/connector-types`](https://github.com/logto-io/logto/blob/master/packages/connector-types/src/index.ts).
 You can also find _ConnectorMetadata_ reference at "[Connectors](../../references/connectors)".

 - A connector `validateConfig` is obligatory for all connectors.
 - All _SMS Connectors_ and _Email Connectors_ require a `sendMessage` method to call providers message sending APIs using configs from the database.
-Developers can choose to implement a `sendTestMessage` method to send a testing message with unsaved config in the text input box while setting connectors up.
+Developers can choose to implement a `sendTestMessage` method to send a testing message with unsaved config while setting connectors up.
 - Authorization URL generator `getAuthorizationUri` and user profile retriever `getUserInfo` are required for all _Social Connectors_.
 - The `getUserInfo` method, which can retrieve an access token with an authorization code, is expected for most _Social Connectors_.